MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-OCA10-regression-simulation.md

 \begin{center}\includegraphics[width=0.7\linewidth]{13-OCA10-regression-simulation_files/figure-latex/unnamed-chunk-5-1} \end{center}

 9. Report the p-value from the R output.

 \vspace{0.5in}

 10. Suppose we wanted to complete the simulation test using correlation as the summary measure, instead of slope.
-Which two inputs in #8 would need to be changed to test for correlation?
+Which two inputs in question 8 would need to be changed to test for correlation?
 What inputs should you use instead?

 \vspace{0.75in}

 Check that your answers to question 10 reflect what is shown below in the R code to produce the null distribution for correlation.